 Defining what this category of cable can do will help decide if this is the performance you are looking for.
 Older cable technologies are still in use today and we see still see Cat5 cable inside many homes. the solution to this is to upgrade your home or business network.
 Which in this case is Cat5e cable.
 Cat5e cable is a very viable choice for many and in this article we will cover what is the Cat5e max speed capabilities.

 What is the Cat5e Max Speed Capabilities?

-Cat5e cable according to ANSI/TIA 568 C.2 has a maximum speed requirement of 100MHz and 1Gb (Gigabit) up to 100 meters (328 Feet).
-The recommended cable run length is 90 meters of cable backbone and 10 meters of patch cables.
+Cat5e cable according to ANSI/TIA 568.2-D has a maximum speed capability of 100MHz and 1Gb (Gigabit) up to 100 meters (328 Feet).
+The recommended maximum length cable run length is 90 meters of cable backbone and 10 meters of patch cables.
 The max speed of Cat5e cable at 100MHz is what you should expect.
 However with an increase for performance in today's world you'll often see Cat5e cables labelled for 350MHz.
 This means that the Cat5e cable has been tested to 350Mhz performance.
 This is no guarantee but shows that the cable can perform at these levels.
 So even though the mandated maximum speed set by TIA is 100MHz cable companies have advanced on this by testing cables to 350MHz.

 Here's an example of a test report of our unshielded Cat5e Plenum cable.
 You'll see the performance numbers at these different frequencies

 The other thing to point out here is that Cat5e cable also has transmission requirements.
 You'll notice in the test report showing different transmission numbers.
 Such as Insertion Loss (IL), NEXT (Near End Crosstalk) ACR and RL.
 One of the most important factors to look at is crosstalk.
 You can learn all about it here what is crosstalk?